The Best Acoustic Preamp Pedal Guide

 Magnetic Pickups

-These behave much like the pickups found on electric guitars and you can plug them straight into ordinary pedals or an amp.
-As a result they can sound a bit more like an electric guitar and many players choose to use a preamp to emphasize the acoustic sound of their guitar.
+These behave much like the pickups found on electric guitars, and you can plug them straight into ordinary pedals or an amp.
+As a result, they can sound a bit more like an electric guitar.
+To alleviate this, preamps are used to add back the body resonance of an acoustic guitar.
+Others use this pickup in conjunction with other acoustic pickups.

 What You'll be Playing Through - Amp or Mixer?